mimblewimble/grin/doc/grin4bitcoiners.md

 ## Emmission Rate

-Bitcoin's 10 minute block time has its intital 50 btc reward cut in half every 4 years until there are 21 million Bitcoin in circulation.
+Bitcoin's 10 minute block time has its intitial 50 btc reward cut in half every 4 years until there are 21 million Bitcoin in circulation.
 Grin's emission rate is linear, meaning it never drops.
 The block reward is currently set at 50 grin with a block goal of 60 seconds.

 ## FAQ